“Focused…tender…rare…your work has a unique ability to connect us with ourselves and humanity.” Participant, Adhocracy

 BLAST THEORY, Brighton, UK, May 2019

-This project is supported by Performance Space, the federal government through the Australia Council for the Arts, pvi collective and Blast Theory through a program instigated by Sophie Travers; City of Sydney, Vitalstatistix through Adhocracy and Metro Arts on Hope Street.
+This project is supported by Performance Space, City of Sydney, the federal government through the Australia Council for the Arts, pvi collective and Blast Theory through a program instigated by Sophie Travers; City of Sydney, Vitalstatistix and Metro Arts on Hope Street.
 Conceived with support from the state government of New South Wales through a Create NSW Performing Arts and Music Fellowship.

 Special thanks to provocateurs Ju Row Farr, Maja Kuzmanovic and to Lois Weaver for sharing their own unique formulas, recipes and action ingredients and to Ashley Dowell and Peter Mouatt Southern Cross University.
 Thanks to Helen Jones in Brisbane, Françoise Piron, Ollie Black, Georgie Davill, Emma O’Neill, Isobel Moore, Gemma Hansen and Jess Martin in Adelaide; Clare Plumley, Dan Lamont and Yin Wai Wong, Brighton.